framer/monobase/readme.md

 * **Visible** - A wrapper that hides the content if offscreen.
 * **Unsplash** - An unsplash random image element.

+#### Blog or article example

+If you want to build something that resembles a blog, you will need a list of articles wit optional extra info like a date, title, etc.

 #### Gotchas

 * On a page or component edit the current page and every component in the `project/components` will be reloaded.
 So make sure every file you'd like to use with autoreload is in either the `project/pages` or `project/components` folder.
-* Only the hydrated components get picked up by the React Dev tools, as it uses runtime introspection and can't find static html components.
+* Only the hydrated components will show in the React Dev tools, as it uses runtime introspection and can't find static html components.

 #### Todo